-We must first comprehend the idea of interiority to understand what interior architecture is.
+What is Interiority?
+We must first comprehend the idea of interiority to understand what is interior architecture.
 Interiority is described in the Merriam-Webster dictionary as “the interior quality or character” and also as “inner life or substance: psychological existence.”
 Interiority is incredibly effective at defining places and spaces.
 Even from the definition, we can infer what interiority is.
 Because of this phenomenon, even the smallest atomic object has life and a purpose in the universe.

 The idea of interiority is one of the tenets of writing craft philosophy.
 Even in picture books and even (maybe especially) in the third person, one should always characterize it as a character’s thoughts, feelings, emotions, and inner struggles.
 To a person, this resource is the most critical one in an author’s toolbox.
 Unfortunately, this leaves a lot of room for interpretation and application, making it simple to grasp but more challenging to define and explain interiority.